6 Amazing Tips To Unclog Your Ears Painlessly

 Just like people have the stuffy nose, they can also have blocked ears.
 It can crop up because of too much wax in your eustachian tubes, water in your ears, a change in altitude or sinus infection.
 When your ears are blocked, it means your eustachian tubes that are located between the middle of your ears and the back of your nose.
 As a result, your ear may feel full or blocked.
 You might also have ear pain, dizziness or muffled hearing.
-There might be a bunch of reasons why your ear might get clogged that includes cold or sinus issue.
-Change in pressure or build-up of wax is other reasons.
+There might be a bunch of reasons why your ear might get clogged that includes cold or sinus issues.
+Change in pressure or build-up of wax is another reason.

 There are various ways to tackle the problem of clogged up ears.
 Some involve medications, whereas some home remedies can also help you in getting rid of blocked ears.

 Here are some tips for unclogging your ears.
 Most of these methods soften the earwax and simply allow it to run out.

 - Mineral Oil: It is an effective remedy to get rid of an excessive amount of earwax from your ears.
 Try to drip drops of mineral, olive or baby oil into your clogged ears.
 Warm two to three tablespoons of oil of your choice, but make sure not to make it too hot.
 First, check on your wrist to make sure the temperature is normal and doesn’t irritate your skin.
 Now, use an ear dropper to put 1-2 drops in your ear carefully.
 Keep your head tilted for some time so the liquid does not flow out.
 Do this for up to 5 days until blockage seems better.

 2. Hydrogen Peroxide: It can also be dropped in the ear.
 All you have to do is combine the peroxide with warm water in a bowl.
 Then, drip it in your ear the same way as mentioned above with mineral oil.